 Let’s say that you’re driving along, enjoying your day, when you hear a sharp ding against your windshield.
 You spot a hairline crack in your windshield glass.
 Uh-oh.
 Is it safe to keep driving?

 If your windshield has only a minor crack, you can drive your vehicle home safely, but you should prioritize getting the windshield repaired immediately.
-Leaving a small crack unrepaired and continuing to drive will cause the crack to spread.
-This is a safety hazard.
-In some states, it’s also illegal to drive with a windshield crack.

 What Do You Do If Your Windshield Cracks On The Highway?